noodleedoos/noodleverse/020 - Resources/Notes/Basophils.md

 Status:
 ---
 # Structure
-~
+*Describe the frequency, and the difference in size, amount, colour and shape of granules in 4 species* ~
 Medium size
 Segmented nucleus in mammals, round in birds and reptiles Cytoplasm - dark purple granules
+- Rare in most species
+- Dog granules - low numbers of small purple granules
+- Cat granules - small oval and lavender
+- Horse/ruminant grandules - small ,numerous, purple, may obscure nucleus
 ![](https://i.imgur.com/5Vcgr1s.png)

 # Origin